CSBG AT-2021-04 Tribal Application FY 2022

 - An acknowledgement and assurance that the Tribe or Tribal Organization will abide by the CSBG limitations outlined in Section 678F of the CSBG Act (PDF); and

 - The date and the period (timeframe) that the most recent audit covers.

 (8) Individual and Community Income Eligibility Requirements: CSBG that services be provided to those who meet specific CSBG income guidelines.
-Section 673 of the CSBG Act requires that services be provided to those who meet specific CSBG income guidelines (not to exceed 125% of the poverty line).
+Section 673 of the CSBG Act (PDF) requires that services be provided to those who meet specific CSBG income guidelines (not to exceed 125% of the poverty line).
 The CSBG plan must detail: